Toilet seat: Variations

-Toilet seats are manufactured in a range of different styles and colors, and they may be furnished matching the style of the toilet itself.
-They are usually built to fit the shape of the toilet bowl: two examples of this being the elongated bowl and the regular bowl.
-Some toilet seats are fitted with slow-closing hinges to reduce noise by preventing them from slamming against the bowl.
+Toilet seats are manufactured in a range of different styles and colors, and they may be furnished to match the style of the toilet itself.
+They are usually built to fit the shape of the toilet bowl: two examples of this are the elongated bowl and the regular bowl.
+Some toilet seats are equipped with slow-closing hinges to reduce noise by preventing them from slamming against the bowl.

-Some seats are made of various types of wooden materials, like oak or walnut, and others are made soft for added comfort.
+Some seats are made of various types of wooden materials, like oak or walnut, and others are made of soft materials for added comfort.
 Seats with printed multi-colored designs, such as floral or newsprint, have been fashionable at times.
 Other designs are made of transparent plastic, encapsulating small decorative items such as seashells or coins.
 The price of toilet seats varies quite considerably.

 Decorative textile covers for the toilet seat lid have gone in and out of fashion.
-Advocates claim that they allow the toilet to be used as a more comfortable seat and provide another way of decorating a bathroom, while critics view them as a sanitation problem which creates unnecessary work.
+Advocates claim that they allow the toilet to be used as a more comfortable seat and provide another way of decorating a bathroom.
+At the same time, critics view them as a sanitation problem that creates unnecessary work.

-Some metal toilets, such as those in many jails and prisons, have built-in toilet seats that cannot be removed, so that an inmate cannot fashion it into a weapon, shield or escape tool.
+Some metal toilets, such as those in many jails and prisons, have built-in toilet seats that cannot be removed, so that an inmate cannot fashion it into a weapon, shield, or escape tool.

 Open front toilet seats

 The International Association of Plumbing and Mechanical Officials' Uniform Plumbing Code, section 409.2.2, requires that "all water closet seats, except those within dwelling units or for private use, shall be of the open front type".
 There is an exception for toilets with an automatic toilet-seat cover dispenser.
-The code is followed by most public authorities, so many public toilets feature open front toilet seats (also called "split seats").
+Most public authorities follow the code, so many public toilets feature open front toilet seats (also called "split seats").

-The purpose for this seat design is to prevent genitals contacting the seat.
+The purpose of this seat design is to prevent the genitals from contacting the seat.
 It also omits an area of the seat that could be contaminated with urine and avoids contact for easier wiping.